NEXT plc – Annual report – 31 January 2026

 - The environment, sustainability and responsible sourcing.

-- Company performance against its strategy.
+- Company performance against its business objectives.

-- Our 2023 AGM results – see page 125 for further details.
+- Proposed Remuneration Policy – see page 142 for further details.

 The Board receives regular information on investor views through a number of different channels: